Getty Research Institute: Photo Archives

 - Carl and Jennifer Strom: Korean Buddhist Monasteries

 The Getty Research Institute is dedicated to furthering knowledge and advancing understanding of the visual arts.
 Its Research Library collections include over one million books, periodicals, study photographs, and auction catalogs as well as extensive special collections of rare and unique materials in selected areas of art history and visual culture.
 Predominately works on paper, these collections include rare books, prints, and photographs.
 Archives, manuscripts, sketchbooks, and albums provide perspectives on artistic production, illuminating intellectual exchanges that fostered creative collaborations.
+These collections, aside from Carl and Jennifer Strom: Korean Buddhist Monasteries are also be available as high-resolution downloads for academic publishing; for more information, please see Images for Academic Publishing.

 Julius Shulman Photography Archive